darinz/ML/problem-sets/v1/ps2/ps2-problems.md

 (c) Suppose we run the SMO algorithm to train an SVM with slack variables, under the conditions stated above, using the value of $`\tau`$ you picked in the previous part, and using some arbitrary value of $`C`$ (which you do not know beforehand).
 Will this necessarily result in a classifier that achieve zero training error?
 Why or why not?
 Again, a short explanation is sufficient.

-## 4. Naive Bayes and SVMs for Spam Classification
+## 4. Naive Bayes and SVMs for Spam Classification (Python Version)

-In this question you’ll look into the Naive Bayes and Support Vector Machine algorithms for a spam classification problem.
-However, instead of implementing the algorithms yourself, you’ll use a freely available machine learning library.
-There are many such libraries available, with different strengths and weaknesses, but for this problem you’ll use the WEKA machine learning package, available at http://www.cs.waikato.ac.nz/ml/weka/.
+In this question you’ll look into the Naive Bayes and Support Vector Machine algorithms for a spam classification problem using Python.
+Instead of implementing the algorithms yourself, you’ll use the scikit-learn machine learning library (or similar Python libraries).
+You should use the provided dataset in the `@/q4` directory if possible.
+The files are in ARFF format, which can be loaded in Python using the `liac-arff` package or by converting to CSV.
+If you encounter issues with the provided dataset, you may use a public spam dataset that works with Python, such as the [UCI Spambase dataset](https://archive.ics.uci.edu/ml/datasets/spambase) or the built-in datasets in scikit-learn.

-WEKA implements many standard machine learning algorithms, is written in Java, and has both a GUI and a command line interface.
-It is not the best library for very large-scale data sets, but it is very nice for playing around with many different algorithms on medium size problems.

-You can download and install WEKA by following the instructions given on the website above.
-To use it from the command line, you first need to install a java runtime environment, then add the weka.jar file to your CLASSPATH environment variable.
-Finally, you can call WEKA using the command:

-    java <classifier> -t <training file> -T <test file>

-For example, to run the Naive Bayes classifier (using the multinomial event model) on our provided spam data set by running the command:

-    java weka.classifiers.bayes.NaiveBayesMultinomial -t spam.train.1000.arff -T spam.test.arff

-The spam classification dataset in the q4/ directory was provided courtesy of Christian Shelton (cshelton@cs.ucr.edu).
-Each example corresponds to a particular email, and each feature corresponds to a particular word.
-For privacy reasons we have removed the actual words themselves from the data set, and instead label the features generically as f1, f2, etc. However, the data set is from a real spam classification task, so the results demonstrate the performance of these algorithms on a real-world problem.
-The q4/ directory actually contains several different training files, named spam.train.50.arff, spam.train.100.arff, etc (the “.arff” format is the default format by WEKA), each containing the corresponding number of training examples.
-There is also a single test set spam.test.arff, which is a hold out set used for evaluating the classifier’s performance.
+**Instructions:**

+- Install required packages: `scikit-learn`, `pandas`, and `liac-arff` (if using ARFF files).
+- Load the dataset(s) and preprocess as needed (e.g., convert ARFF to pandas DataFrame).
+- Use the same train/test split as in the provided files (e.g., `spam_test.arff` for testing, various `spam_train_*.arff` for training).
+- If using a different dataset, use its standard train/test split or create your own.

-(a) Run the weka.classifiers.bayes.NaiveBayesMultinomial classifier on the dataset and report the resulting error rates.
-Evaluate the performance of the classifier using each of the different training files (but each time using the same test file, spam.test.arff).
+(a) Train a Naive Bayes classifier (e.g., `sklearn.naive_bayes.MultinomialNB`) on the dataset and report the resulting error rates.
+Evaluate the performance of the classifier using each of the different training files (but each time using the same test file, e.g., `spam_test.arff`).
 Plot the error rate of the classifier versus the number of training examples.

-(b) Repeat the previous part, but using the weka.classifiers.functions.SMO classifier, which implements the SMO algorithm to train an SVM.
+(b) Repeat the previous part, but using a Support Vector Machine classifier (e.g., `sklearn.svm.SVC`).
 How does the performance of the SVM compare to that of Naive Bayes?

+*Note: If you use a different dataset, clearly state which dataset you used and how you split the data for training and testing.*

 ## 5. Uniform convergence